-This Request For Amendment (RFA) is submitted to request a contract amendment regarding the following (identify which RFA changes you are requesting approval for):
+This Request For Amendment (RFA) is submitted to request a contract amendment regarding (place an "X" to the right of the specific RFA type(s) you are applying for):

-1. \[ \sum{\text{Add Distance Education}} \]

-2. \[ \text{\text{\text{Add Dual-Credit Program}}} \]

-3. ⊠ Change Mission and/or Vision

-4. Eliminate a Grade Level or Other Educational Services

-5. EMOs: Entering, Amending, Renewing, Terminating Charter Contract with an EMO

-6. Enrollment: Expand Enrollment in Existing Grade Level(s) and Facilities

-7. Enrollment: Expand Enrollment in New Grade Levels

-8. Facilities: Acquire or Construct a New or Additional Facility that will not affect approved enrollment

-9. Facilities: Occupy New or Additional Facility

-10. ☐ Facilities: Occupy a Temporary Facility

-11. Facilities: Relocate or Consolidate Campuses

-12. RFA: Transportation

-13. Change of Incorporation Status

-14. □ Other changes

-Contents

-Section I: Standard RFA Requirements

-A) EXECUTIVE SUMMARY4

-B) MEETING THE NEED7

-TARGETED PLAN

-GROWTH RATE AND RATIONALE

-PARENT AND COMMUNITY INVOLVEMENT

-C) ACADEMIC PLAN8

-MISSION & VISION

-CURRICULUM & INSTRUCTIONAL DESIGN9

-SCHOOL STRUCTURE: CALENDAR AND SCHEDULE

-DISTANCE EDUCATION

-PRE-KINDERGARTEN PROGRAMS

-(All Operators Currently Operating or Proposing to Operate Pre-K)11
+1. Add Distance Education 2.
+Add Dual-Credit Program 3.
+Change Mission and/or Vision 4.
+Eliminate a Grade Level or Other Educational Services 5.
+EMOs: Entering, Amending, Renewing, Terminating Charter Contract with an EMO 6.
+Enrollment: Expand Enrollment in Existing Grade Level(s) and Facilities 7.
+Enrollment: Expand Enrollment in New Grade Levels X 8.
+Facilities: Acquire or Construct a New or Additional Facility that will not affect approved enrollment 9.
+Facilities: Occupy New or Additional Facility X 10.
+Facilities: Occupy a Temporary Facility 11.
+Facilities: Relocate or Consolidate Campuses 12.
+RFA: Transportation 13.
+Other changes